dart-lang/leak_tracker/doc/USAGE.md

 ### By build mode

-While usage tracking events are available for all modes, auto-snapshotting is on or off depending on build mode:
+While usage tracking events are available for all modes, auto-snapshotting is on or off depending on the build mode:

 * **Enabled for:** Flutter debug and profile modes (equivalent to Dart debug and release modes).
 * **Disabled for:** Flutter release mode (equivalent to Dart product mode).